MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-considerations-tasks.md

 - All tasks must have a start date earlier or equal to their finish date.
 - All transaction types on classifications (Expense, Material, Tax, and Time) must have values for **Default Unit** and **Unit Group**.
 - Date formats with letters should be avoided.

-### Potential mitigation steps:
+### Potential mitigation steps
-- Use Advanced Find to identify Project Tasks that do not contain ProjectID
+- Use Advanced Find to identify Project tasks that do not contain a Project ID.
-- Use Advanced Find to identify Project Tasks where Scheduled Duration > 1,800,000.
+- Use Advanced Find to identify Project tasks where the scheduled duration is greater than > 1,800,000.
-- Prior to making any data changes, customers should investigate any customizations associated with the entity which may have lead to getting the data into bad state.
-These customizations should be addressed before proceeding with any data relaed updates.
+- Prior to making any data changes, you should investigate any customizations associated with the entity which may have lead to getting the data into bad state.
+These customizations should be addressed before proceeding with any data related updates.
-- For the identified tasks that have been orphaned, customers should consider deletion of these tasks if they are not needed in the WS  or alternatively they should be associated with the correct parent project.
+- For the identified tasks that have been orphaned, consider deleting these tasks if they are not needed or if they should be associated with the correct parent project.
 - For any tasks where the duration is greater than 1,250 days, consider adding multiple tasks to represent the total duration, if feasible.

 >[!NOTE]
 > Items noted with an asterisk (*) have limits that are due to the fact that customer relationship management (CRM) supports only 7,320 recurrence expansions.
 You must stay below this limit.

-## Resource Sssignment relationships
+## Resource Assignment relationships
 To ensure a successful upgrade, the following relationships must be correctly maintained:

 - All Resource Assignments in a work breakdown structure must be related to the same project.
 - All Resource Assignments in a work breakdown structure must be associated to project team members in the same project.

-### Potential mitigation steps:
+### Potential mitigation steps
 - Identify all tasks that fall outside the conditions described above.
-- If any of these Resource Assignments are no longer valid, they should be deleted.
+- Any Resource Assignments that are no longer valid should be deleted.

 ## Project task dependency relationships
 To ensure a successful upgrade, the following relationships must be correctly maintained: